Methodological Contribution: MOFFlow Architecture

 • Structural Properties: Volumetric/Gravimetric Surface Area (VSA/GSA), Pore Limiting Diameter (PLD), Void Fraction, etc., calculated via Zeo++.

-• Scalability: Performance vs. number of atoms (up to 1000+) and building blocks.
+• Scalability: Performance vs. number of atoms and building blocks.

-MOFFlow significantly outperformed all baselines in accuracy and efficiency, particularly for large structures.
+MOFFlow outperformed all baselines in accuracy and efficiency, particularly for large structures.

-• Property Preservation: The distributions of physical properties (e.g., surface area, void fraction) for MOFFlow-generated structures closely matched the ground truth, unlike DiffCSP which often collapsed to non-porous structures.
+• Property Preservation: The distributions of physical properties (e.g., surface area, void fraction) for MOFFlow-generated structures closely matched the ground truth.
+DiffCSP frequently reduced volumetric surface area and void fraction to zero.

 Reproducibility Details